 In fact, you will probably need to get consent from these other bodies before the building department considers your application.
-Submit your shed plans along with your application – that will help speed things up.
-You can either draw the plans up yourself or you can purchase them - you can also find great plans for free online.
+Submit your shed plans along with your application to speed things up.
+You can either draw the plans up yourself or you can purchase them.

 The building inspector will then do a review of your building plans to check if they conform to national and local building codes.
 In case of any violations, the building inspector will indicate what is not right and suggest solutions.

 However, not all towns require you to get permits before you can build a shed.
 For instance, in some towns, you may not need permits if the shed is under 10 x 10.
 You should do some research on the relevant building regulations for your area.

 DIY Small Motorcycle Storage Shed Ideas: Step 1, Lay the foundation

 Remove rocks and any protruding roots, and level the ground.
 If there are any potholes, fill them.